Chair of the Senate

 (1) These Rules of Procedure shall apply to the Senate of the University of Klagenfurt and, mutatis mutandis, to all collegial bodies appointed by the Senate pursuant to § 25 (1/14) in conjunction with §§ 7 and 8 of the Universities Act 2002.

 (2) The Rules of Procedure shall be circulated to all members in advance of the constitutive session.

 § 2.
 Constitution

 (1) The constitutive session shall be convened by the incumbent chairperson, who shall chair the session until the election of the new chairperson has taken place.
 In the event that the incumbent is unable to attend, the session shall be chaired by the vice-chairperson.
 The election of the chairperson shall be conducted by secret ballot and the right to vote shall be exercised in person and directly.
-The person who receives the majority of the votes shall stand elected.
-In the event of a tie, the vote shall be decided by casting lots.
+If several persons are nominated, all nominees shall be voted on at the same time.
+The person who receives more than half of the valid votes shall stand elected.
+If necessary, up to three run-off elections shall be held between the highest placed persons of the previous round until one person secures more than half of the valid votes.
+In the event that this does not lead to a result, the decision shall be made by casting lots.

-(3) The agenda of the constitutive session must always include the following items:
+(3) The agenda of the constitutive session must include the following items: